M66B/FairEmail/FAQ.md

 Reconnecting to an email server will use extra battery power, so an unstable internet connection will result in extra battery usage.
 In this case you might want to synchronize periodically, for example each hour, instead of continuously.
-Note that polling frequently (more than every 30-60 minutes) will likely use more battery power than synchronizing always because connection to the server and comparing the local and remotes messages are expensive operations.
+Note that polling frequently (more than every 30-60 minutes) will likely use more battery power than synchronizing always because connecting to the server and comparing the local and remotes messages are expensive operations.

 Most of the battery usage, not considering viewing messages, is due to synchronization (receiving and sending) of messages.
 So, to reduce the battery usage, set the number of days to synchronize message for to a lower value,